vntero/user-registration/README.md

 # user-registration
-User sign-up and sign-in forms for the client-side created with React and NextUI
+User sign-up and sign-in forms created with React and NextUI